thinktandem/tandem/site/blog/2019-04-18-transparency-in-picking-a-digital-partner.md

 ---
 title: "Transparency in Picking a Digital Partner"
 tags:
   - drupal
+  - strategy
+  - business
+  - design
-    - misc
+  - development
   - alecr
 author: "Alec Reynolds"
 date: "2019-04-18"
 summary: "Why we use services like Clutch.co to help you pick a digital partner faster."